← Back to ResourcesBreed Guides

 • Cooling mats and frozen treats help

-Watch for: heavy panting, drooling, glazed eyes, weakness, vomiting, collapse — emergency response: cool with wet towels (not ice), AC, ER vet within minutes.
-Calgary heat stroke ER cost: $800–$3,000+.
+Watch for: heavy panting, drooling, glazed eyes, weakness, vomiting, collapse.
+Emergency response: cool with wet towels (not ice), AC, and an ER vet within minutes.
+Calgary heat stroke ER costs run $800 to $3,000+ in our experience working with rescue families.
+The AVMA hot-weather pet safety guidance is worth bookmarking for the warning signs and first-response steps.

 Are Huskies destructive when left alone?